It’s Bad Credit Education Month at OppU. Click Here to Learn More!

 The IRS website will direct you to three payment processors if you want to make a tax payment with a credit card.
 They are:

-Each payment processor has different specifications regarding which cards they can accept and how much they charge in fees or interest rates, which you can see here.
-Generally, using cards like Visa, Mastercard, and even Discover shouldn’t be a problem, but double check before relying on this method to be sure.
+Each payment processor has different specifications regarding which cards or payment methods they can accept and how much they charge in fees or interest rates, which you can see here.
+Generally, using cards like Visa, Mastercard, American Express, and even Discover shouldn’t be a problem, but double-check before relying on this method to be sure.

-Each of the previously mentioned payment processors charges a flat fee for debit card use and a percentage of the amount you owe for credit card use.
+Each of the previously mentioned payment processors charges a percentage of the amount you owe for credit card use.
+They will also charge a flat fee for debit card use.
 The bottom line: Paying your federal income tax by credit or debit card is very much possible.